QwikDev/astro/libs/qwikdev-astro/README.md

 ## Qwik is fundamentally different

-Astro is popular for its partial hydration approach and islands.
-Qwik on the other hand does not need hydration.
+Astro is popular for its partial hydration approach and islands, whereas Qwik does not require hydration.

 What does this mean?